johndominicvillalino/piano-keys/README.md

 ## Description

-This script is a project from codecademy.
+This is a project from codecademy.
 The goal of this project is to create a piano using DOM events.

 <br>